 The school's internet connection is intended for educational purposes, and access to the internet is a privilege through which students have an unparalleled opportunity to participate in a global community of information and learning.
 With this comes responsibility.
-Students who will use the internet and access cyberspace at school must agree to internet and cyberspace appropriate use; a form is sent home for you and your child to review, sign, and return to school.
+Students who will use the internet and access cyberspace at school must agree to internet and cyberspace appropriate use; a form is sent online for you and your child to review, sign, and return to school.
 Inappropriate use and behavior reflect upon the school and may be unsafe and lead to user penalties, including revocation of privileges, disciplinary action, and if warranted, legal action.
 Students must comply with the following internet and cyberspace use restrictions designed to provide both safe and acceptable use.
 Also see Technology section.

 Yinghua Academy takes seriously all issues of cyber abuse.
 Issues involving the abuse and misuse of cyberspace, even at home or outside of school, may influence the physical, social, psychological, and educational well-being of our students and staff.
-Parents and students should report to the Dean of Students or Executive Director any concerns regarding abuse or misuse of cyberspace.
+Parents and students should report to the Student Behavior and Family Liaison or Executive Director any concerns regarding abuse or misuse of cyberspace.
 A report may be made anonymously through anonymous reports may limit the school's ability to respond effectively.
-Yinghua staff are required immediately to report all concerns regarding cyberbullying to the Dean of Students or Executive Director.
-Whenever possible, parents, students, and staff are asked to save evidence school of cyber abuse to help the investigate Review Policy 524 https://www.vinghuaacademy.org/about/school-policies/.
+Yinghua staff are required immediately to report all concerns regarding cyberbullying to the Student Behavior and Family Liaison or Executive Director.
+Whenever possible, parents, students, and staff are asked to save evidence of cyber abuse to help the school investigate Review Policy 524 on the Yinghua Policies page (link opens in a new tab).